Ears

 otitis externa.png

 The normal child’s ear canal is protected with flaky skin and wax.
 After exposure to high humidity or moisture the canal can easily be invaded by opportunistic bacteria or fungi.
-The natural lining of the canal is acidic and will prohibit growth of bacteria but this becomes neutralized with constant water in the canal.
-After my exam, treatment consists of topical antibiotics and steroids to reduce the swelling and growth of the bacteria.
+The natural lining of the canal is acidic and will prohibit growth of bacteria, but this becomes neutralized with constant water in the canal.
+After my exam, treatment consisted of topical antibiotics and steroids to reduce the swelling and growth of the bacteria.
 Treatment lasts about five days but could last longer depending on the severity of the infection and the consistency of treatment.

-With the warm the Fresno and Clovis weather, some families have their children in at least once each summer.
+With the warm Fresno and Clovis weather, some families have their children in at least once each summer.
 It doesn’t have to be so.
 After swimming, get the water out of the ear.
 I recommend a hair dryer on the lowest setting for several minutes in each ear.
 This usually works.
 Avoid touching or scratching the ear.
 Scratching increases the chances of introducing bacteria into the inflamed and swollen canal.
 Children with a history of wax build up or foreign material build up in the ears should be irrigated with warm water periodically.
 20 cc syringes can be found at all pharmacies.
-Use the silicon type ear plugs to reduce the amount of water entering the canal.
-For those kids who loose the ear plugs, consider using a tight-fitting swim cap or wet suit hoods.
-Most over the counter ear drops for swimmers ear don’t work well.
+Use silicon type ear plugs to reduce the amount of water entering the canal.
+For those kids who lose the ear plugs, consider using a tight-fitting swim cap or wet suit hoods.
+Most over the counter ear drops for swimmers’ ear don’t work well.
 You should look for drying agents for the ear.
 You can ask your pharmacist.
 These drying agents should not be used if there is any pain or tenderness in the ear at the time.

 I don’t treat swimmers ear infections over the phone.
-A surprising number of children have infections of the middle ear (otitis media) along with the canal (otitisexterna).
-By treating over the phone I might under treat a more serious infection or miss fluid which can later interfere with hearing.
+A surprising number of children have infections of the middle ear (otitis media) along with the canal (otitis externa).
+By treating over the phone, I might under treat a more serious infection or miss fluid which can later interfere with hearing.
 The treatment is not the same.
 An oral antibiotic is used with common ear infection whereas a topical antibiotic is used with ear canal infections.